This column contains a correction.

 1. Policies matter to ensure basic living standards for families

 Programs that ensure basic living standards were vital to keeping families out of poverty in 2016.
 According to the Census Bureau’s Supplemental Poverty Measure (SPM)—preferred by researchers because it includes government-provided assistance alongside income—these programs cut the poverty rate almost in half in recent years.
-Last year, Social Security protected nearly 26.1 million people from poverty, while working-family tax credits protected nearly 8.2 million, and the Supplemental Nutrition Assistance Program (SNAP) protected nearly 3.6 million people.
-President Trump and congressional Republicans have vowed to cut these and other essential programs families rely on, which would be disastrous for families’ ability to make ends meet.
+Last year, Social Security protected more than 26.1 million people from poverty, while working-family tax credits protected nearly 8.2 million, and the Supplemental Nutrition Assistance Program (SNAP) protected nearly 3.6 million people.* President Trump and congressional Republicans have vowed to cut these and other essential programs families rely on, which would be disastrous for families’ ability to make ends meet.

 If policymakers were serious about boosting economic well-being for American families, they wouldn’t seek to slash health care, education, nutrition, and other basic necessities.
 Rather, they would enact the policies Americans need to get ahead—policies that raise wages, create jobs, improve overtime protections, help close pay gaps, support families’ efforts to balance work and caregiving responsibilities, increase access to health care, and ensure that families can meet basic living standards.